 Figuring out how to include all of your nearest and dearest in your bridal party can often get complicated.
 Maybe your numbers are so high there’s no way everyone can fit on the altar.
+Perhaps you want to buck tradition and select bridal party members who are not women at all.
 Or maybe you want to keep your bridal party confined to only immediate family, but you still have several close friends you can’t imagine going through the day without.
-That's where honorary bridesmaids come in.
+That's where honorary bridal party members come in.

-An honorary bridesmaid is an attendant to the bride whose involvement in traditional bridesmaid duties vary based on the bride’s desires.
-She typically walks down the aisle but will not stand at the altar.
+An honorary bridesmaid or bridal party member is an attendant to the bride whose involvement in traditional bridal party duties vary based on the bride’s desires.
+They typically walk down the aisle but will not stand at the altar.

 Per wedding planner Neillie Butler, this tradition originated in and is typically associated with the American South, where weddings and bridal parties tend to skew larger.
-(You’re more likely to see honorary bridesmaids at a 400-person wedding than at a 75-person wedding.)
+(You’re more likely to see honorary bridesmaids or bridal party members at a 400-person wedding than at a 75-person wedding.)
 In Texas, where the custom is more commonly found in weddings, this group of people is referred to as a House Party.

 Meet the Expert

 Neillie Butler is the founder and owner of Mariée Ami, a full-service wedding planning and design studio based in Birmingham, Alabama.
 She has been named a top wedding planner by Brides and Southern Weddings and is a 2020 Tory Burch Foundation Fellow.

 Should You Have an Honorary Bridesmaid or Bridal Party Member?